petazeta/youronlineshop/docs/overview.md

 ## Linker framework / ecosystem

+Object classes where introduced to produce structured elements that could contain the basic data types.
+What is the next step forward?
+It is the way to produce structured elements containing another elements.
+This is what the linker framework helps doing by using relationships in database elements.

-Linker framework belongs to the singleton factory pattern.
+Linker framework is belonging to the singleton factory pattern.
 The "node" is the singleton that performs the vast mayoritiy of the procedures.

 The node object can be extended for backend and frontend purpouses and it relates to other nodes in a parent-child tree structure, allowing the relationships regarding to the relational data structure of the database.